justinbois/iqplot/doc/getting_started/purpose.rst

 - One variable is quantitative.
 - All other variables of interest, if any, are categorical.

-The first two letters of the package name are meant to indicated one (Roman number I) quantitative (Q) variable.
+The first two letters of the package name are meant to indicate one (Roman number I) quantitative (Q) variable.

 The subclass of data sets that contain a single quantitative variable (and possibly several categorical variables) abound in the biological sciences, which was the primary motivation for making this package in the first place.